-I am PhD candidate at the Graduate School of Economic and Social Sciences (GESS) and research associate at the Chair for Political Economy at the University of Mannheim.
-Currently I am also working as an Editorial Assistant at the American Political Science Review.
+I am PhD candidate at the Graduate School of Economic and Social Sciences (GESS) at the University of Mannheim.

 Graduate School of Economic and Social Sciences, University of Mannheim